aroberge/avantpy/proposal/idea.md

 AvantPy aims to leverage the whole Python ecosystem to help people learn programming.
 Some people might never go beyond writing programs in their "local dialect".
-Others might eventually learn to write programs in standard Python: this is AvantPy's final aim, which is similar to Blockly's *exit strategy*, or Edublocks stated goal, but is not a requirement.
+Others might eventually learn to write programs in standard Python: this is AvantPy's final aim, which is similar to Blockly's *exit strategy*, but is not an absolute requirement.

 ## How could it be implemented?